A Contemporary, Light-Filled Take on Mid-Century Modern

 “We use light and glass almost like its own material,” architect Kris White says before launching into a detailed description of the project, a light-filled modern home in the heart of Austin, Texas.

 Located in the vibrant Zilker neighborhood, this home was built in partnership between White, of DCA, and boutique developer, Vinson & Radke.
-The home combines unmistakable mid-century influences with a neutral color palette and generous amounts of natural light that suffuse its living spaces with warmth.
+The home combines unmistakable mid-century modern influences with a neutral color palette and generous amounts of natural light that suffuse its living spaces with warmth.
 Contemporary windows and doors from Marvin create connectedness between the home and the yard, the neighborhood and the city itself—a feeling White really wanted to convey through the architecture.
 “This is how we start the design process—what’s the site, what’s the context, what are the views we want to capture,” White said.

 The orientation of the home on the land and its layout express White’s belief in using windows strategically to bring light into the home and to frame views out of it.